Severe Weather Statement issued for Stark by NWS - News Break

 Severe Weather Statement issued for Stark by NWS

-Effective: 2021-07-08 19:47:00 CDT Expires: 2021-07-08 23:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Stark A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 745 PM MDT FOR SOUTHWESTERN DUNN...EAST CENTRAL BILLINGS AND NORTHWESTERN STARK COUNTIES At 704 PM MDT, a severe thunderstorm was located 7 miles north of South Heart, or 11 miles northwest of Dickinson, moving east at 20 mph.
+Effective: 2021-07-08 16:25:00 CDT Expires: 2021-07-08 23:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Stark A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM MDT FOR NORTHEASTERN BILLINGS AND NORTHWESTERN STARK COUNTIES At 625 PM MDT, a severe thunderstorm was located near South Fairfield, or 21 miles northwest of Dickinson, moving east at 15 mph.
 HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
-Locations impacted include South Fairfield, Hirschville and New Hradec.
+Locations impacted include South Fairfield and Fairfield.
 HAIL...1.50IN WIND...60MPHalerts.weather.gov

 Comments / 0